Evere

 Evere (/fr/; /nl/) is one of the 19 municipalities of the Brussels-Capital Region (Belgium).
 As of 1 January 2022, the municipality had a population of 43,608 inhabitants.
 The total area is 5.08 km2, which gives a population density of 8503 PD/km2.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 History

 Evere's character was essentially rural until the end of the First World War.
 It was famous for its market gardeners, pioneers in the cultivation of chicory (chicon, witloof).
-It was also the centre of the history of aviation in Belgium between 1914 and 1945 welcoming, among others, on the neighbouring town of Haren, the Société Anonyme Belge de Constructions Aéronautiques (SABCA) and Societé Anonyme Belge d'Exploitation de la Navigation Aérienne (SABENA).
-Charles Lindbergh flew the Spirit of St. Louis to Evere airfield after his historic 1927 transatlantic flight to Paris.
+It was also the centre of the history of aviation in Belgium between 1914 and 1945 welcoming, among others, the Société Anonyme Belge de Constructions Aéronautiques (SABCA) and Societé Anonyme Belge d'Exploitation de la Navigation Aérienne (SABENA).
+Charles Lindbergh flew the Spirit of St. Louis to Haren/Evere Airfield after his historic 1927 transatlantic flight to Paris.
 He was welcomed by a crowd of over 25,000.

-After the Second World War, the explosion of population and the scarcity of free building plots in the Brussels region accelerated the disappearance of agricultural land in Evere in favor of urbanisation.
+After the Second World War, the explosion of population and the scarcity of free building plots in the Brussels region accelerated the disappearance of agricultural land in Evere in favour of urbanisation.
 From 1968 onwards, the arrival of the NATO headquarters on the disused site of the old aerodrome in Haren, also brought about the arrival of a number of companies of the tertiary sector.